bratushka/redux-from-to/README.md

 }
 ```

+If any of the locations is not specified - it will be ignored in store updating.
+Example: if `request` is omitted - the state will not be populated with `isRequesting` property.

 `[through]` (Object)

 Contains adapters to transform data returned by `from` before it is saved in the store at `to`.